-The access domain names of COS adopt intelligent DNS resolution.
-For COS access via Internet (including different ISPs), we will detect and select the optimal linkage for you to access COS.
-If you have deployed a service in Tencent Cloud to access COS, the access in the same region will be automatically directed to the private network address.
-The cross-region access is not supported in the private network and the COS domain name is resolved to the public network address by default.
+The access endpoints of COS use intelligent DNS resolution.
+For COS access via the Internet (including different ISPs), we will detect and select the optimal linkage for you to access COS.
+If you have deployed a service in Tencent Cloud to access COS, access within the same region will be automatically directed to a private network address.
+Cross-region access is not supported in a private network and the COS endpoint is resolved to a public network address by default.

-Tencent Cloud products within the same region access each other over a private network by default and no traffic fee is charged for these connections.
-For this reason, it is recommended to choose the same region when you purchase different Tencent Cloud products for cost saving.
+Tencent Cloud products within the same region access each other over a private network by default, incurring no traffic fees.
+Therefore, we recommend choosing the same region when you purchase different Tencent Cloud products to save on costs.

-The following shows how to determine whether it is an access via private network:
+The following shows how to determine access over a private network:

-For example, when a CVM access COS, to determine whether a private network is used to access COS, use the
+For example, when a CVM accesses COS, to determine whether a private network is used for access, use the

-nslookup command on the CVM to resolve the COS domain name.
-If a private network IP is returned, the access between CVM and COS is over a private network; otherwise, it is over a public network.
+nslookup command on the CVM to resolve the COS endpoint.
+If a private IP is returned, access between the CVM and COS is over a private network; otherwise, it is over a public network.

 Generally, a private IP address takes the form of